shashank-indukuri/todo/README.md

 - If the checkbox is set to true, the date completed is automatically mapped to the object.

--Finally, hitting Logout clears the state and allows another user to login.
+- Finally, hitting Logout clears the state and allows another user to login.